Noemata/RosettaNavigation/README.md

 **DataGridUwp1** performs well and does not leak with NavigationCacheMode set to Enabled, does not leak but is sluggish when Enabled.
 **DataGridWinUI1** cannot be completed at this time because DataGrid has not been updated to the current release of WinUI.
 **TabViewUwp1** leaks memory badly and is unusable as is.
+**TabViewWinUI1** leaks memory badly and is even worse than Uwp variant.